 If you try this Middle Eastern Lentil Soup recipe, please leave a comment and a rating and let me know how much you liked it.

 Middle Eastern Lentil Soup

 - Rinse the lentils and drain.

 - In a large pot, heat the olive oil and add the finely chopped onion and cook until it starts to soften.

 - Add the drained lentils to the pot and stir for one minute.
-Then, add the water, salt, cumin, pepper and turmeric.
+Then, add the water, salt, and pepper.